 Our routes up “Little Richards” and Mount Richards are outlined in Andrew’s More Scrambles in the Canadian Rockies and Snowshoeing in the Canadian Rockies.
-To get to “Little Richards”, start in the Waterton townsite and hike the Bertha Lake trail for ~5.3 km (500 m elevation gain) to the lake.
-Once at the lake, follow the trail around the east side for ~1.7 km until you’ve almost reached the end of the lake.
-Keep looking up to your left to locate the gully, and once you do, leave the trail.
-If you missed it like we did, you can easily double-back along the trail or use an adjacent avalanche slope to reach it.
+To get to “Little Richards”, we started in the Waterton townsite and hiked the Bertha Lake trail for ~5.3 km (500 m elevation gain) to the lake.
+Once at the lake, we then followed the trail around the east side for ~1.7 km until we had almost reached the end of the lake.
+We should have kept looking up to our left to locate the gully, but we missed it and had to double-back using an adjacent avalanche slope.

-The trip up the gully is great, though due to sections of loose and unstable rock, I’d recommend it for smaller parties who can stay close together.
-Large parties may become spread out and if so, there is a more serious danger of rock fall.
-The upper section of the gully is the worst for loose rock and scree, and while Andrew stayed inside of it, I exited it to climber’s left to find more stable rock.
-The gully stretches almost to the summit of “Little Richards” with the remaining hundred metres or so, being a hike over flattened scree.
+The trip up the gully was great, though due to sections of loose and unstable rock, I would not want to attempt this if I were part of a larger group as there is a serious danger of rock fall.
+In fact, the upper section of the gully is the worst for loose rock and scree, and while Andrew stayed inside of it, I exited it to climber’s left to find more stable rock.
+The gully itself stretches almost to the summit of “Little Richards” with the remaining hundred metres or so, being a hike over flattened scree.
 From the lake to the top of “Little Richards” it was ~2.5 km with a 556 m elevation gain.

 Getting to Mount Richards involved scrambling over the first two obstacles along the ridge before an obvious bypass opened up to climber’s left.
 Here, we descended along a small ledge until we could see an obvious cairn above us at the start of a section of trees.
 We scrambled up to the cairn, where we discovered another path that led along the side of Richards.
 In hindsight, and what we did on the way back, we should have kept climbing up to the base of the cliff band from the cairn, and then follow a small trail from there.

-A short trip along the base of the cliffs brings you to the southeast ridge of Richards, where you can either trend climber’s left to an ascent gully, or stick closer to the ridge and route find your way up.
+A short trip along the base of the cliffs brought us to the southeast ridge of Richards, where we could either trend climber’s left to an ascent gully, or stick closer to the ridge and route find our way up.
 We followed the southeast ridge and used the gully for descent.
 By following the southeast ridge, we were able to reconnect with the northeast ridge and could enjoy the scenery and the scrambling all the way to the summit.
 From “Little Richards” to the summit of Mount Richards, it was ~1.8 km of hiking/scrambling with an elevation gain of 70 m.
 For reference, it took us 4 hours and 54 minutes from the trailhead to the summit of Richards with an elevation gain of 1073 over ~11 km.

 On descent, we returned the same way, except I stuck as close to the base of the cliffs as possible, and ended up scrambling the section of the north ridge that we had bypassed on the way up.
 It was definitely exposed, but it posed no difficulties.
 On descent, we followed the scree path down to the lake, before returning along the west path around the lake and then back to our cars.